woltapp/react-geoinput/README.md

 ## What problem does the library solve?

 React-geoinput makes it a breeze to combine both __geolocation suggestion__ and __geocoding an address__.
 Generally other libraries do only either at once.
 A good use case for this library is to be able to turn an address into coordinates and verify that the interpreted address was correct in textual format.
+Moreover, this library allows complete customization of the UI, and only provides components to get you quickly started!

 ## Examples